 Asar 15 (Ropain Diwas): For centuries, the 15th day of the month of Asar (or Aashadh), known as Asar 15, has been observed as an agricultural celebration.
 The practice was sanctioned by the government a few years ago, and it was started celebrating it as Ropain Diwas or Dhan Diwas (National Rice Plantation Day or National Paddy Day).

 This is purely a farming event that takes place every year.
 It was on June 29, 2021.
-This festival normally falls late June early July.
+This festival normally falls in late June or early July.
 Ropain Diwas has a strong connection with people in practically every section of the country, and it has a significant impact on their economic and social lives.
 Non-family members of the community also congregate to savor the typical dish of dahi-chiura (yoghurt and beaten rice).